 How To Tell Which Side of the Family Your DNA Matches are On

-It’s great to have additional family take the autosomal DNA tests, if possible (this is just the scientific name for the Ancestry DNA test).
+It’s great to have additional family take an autosomal DNA tests, if possible (this is just the scientific name for the Ancestry DNA test).
 If you are lucky enough to have a parent (or two) willing to do the test, too, you can sort your DNA matches by mother and father from your account.

 This is very helpful in figuring out which side of the family your DNA matches are from.